Knowledge Sheaves: A Sheaf-Theoretic Framework for Knowledge Graph Embedding: KNOWLEDGE SHEAVES AND EMBEDDINGS

 \subsection{Learning Multiple Sections}

-It is typically desirable to produce knowledge graph embeddings which encode knowledge in a robust and non-specific manner so that these embeddings may be useful in downstream knowledge tasks on unseen data.
-From the purview of sheaf embeddings, one way this may be achieved is by learning knowledge sheaves whose space of approximate sections is large.
-In other words, we would like $\vec{x}^T\mat{L}_{\Fc^G}\vec{x}$ to be small for as many choices of $0$-cochain $\vec{x}$ as possible, not just the $\vec{x}$ learned from the training data.
-Up to this point, we have assumed that we are learning a single $0$-cochain $\vec{x} \in C^0(G;\Fc^G)$ and, in the translational case, $1$-cochain $\vec{r} \in C^1(G;\Fc^G)$ that represent the entity and relation embeddings, respectively.
-One way to improve the robustness of our sheaf embedding is to learn multiple sections simultaneously which may be useful in mitigating learning errors due to initialization, sampling and labeling via ensemble methods~\cite{adlam2020understanding}.
-Instead of learning a vector $\vec{x}_v$ for each entity, we learn a matrix $\mat{X}_v$ whose columns are unique cochains.
-We update our loss function accordingly:
+It is desirable to produce knowledge graph embeddings which encode knowledge in a robust and generalized manner so that these embeddings may be applicable to downstream knowledge tasks involving unseen data.
+From the purview of sheaf embedding, one way to coerce these knowledge graph representations to be more general is to force the space of approximate sections of the learned knowledge sheaves to be large.
+In other words, we would like $\vec{x}^T\mat{L}_{\Fc^G}\vec{x}$ to be small for as many choices of $0$-cochain $\vec{x}$ as possible.
+Up to this point, we have defined a sheaf embedding as consisting of a single $0$-cochain $\vec{x} \in C^0(G;\Fc^G)$ and, in the translational case, $1$-cochain $\vec{r} \in C^1(G;\Fc^G)$ that represent the entity and relation embeddings, respectively learned from the training data.
+One way to improve the robustness of our sheaf embedding is to learn multiple $0$-cochains simultaneously, which can be thought of as an ensemble learning approach that may help mitigate errors due to initialization, sampling, and labeling~\citep{adlam2020understanding}.
+Learning a set of $k$ independent cochains is simple to implement: instead of learning a single $d_v$-dimensional vector $\vec{x}_v$ for each entity, we learn a $d_v \times k$ matrix $\mat{X}_v$; the loss function is updated accordingly by using the Frobenius norm on matrices.
+It is important to note that the relation embeddings do not increase in size, which may help avoid some types of overfitting.

-Here, $\alpha$ is a hyperparameter determining the extent to which the learned cochains are penalized for being collinear.
-This approach extends to multiple $1$-cochains as well.
-The optimization can be viewed as a meta-learning procedure which produces a minimally overlapping ensemble of embeddings that maximally agree on the data.